Visible On-Page Factors

 When writing titles, it is also wise to insert some targeted keywords.
 You should not lose sight, however, that a title is also a call to action.
 Even if a title successfully influences a search engine to rank a page highly, that ranking effectiveness is then multiplied by your CTR.
 Keyword stuffed titles are not always effective for CTR, though they may rank well.
 As a reminder, these keywords should also appear in the document’s copy.

 People will also frequently use a page title for the anchor text of an inbound link.
-Anchor text is an important off-page factor, and its beneficial effect is discussed later.
+Anchor text is an important factor for , and its beneficial effect is discussed later.

 It is intuitively clear that a page that contains the keywords that a user is looking for should be relevant to his or her search query.
 Search engine algorithms take this into account as well.
 Keyword insertion, however, should not be done in the excess.
 Mentioning the keywords in various inflections (plural, singular, past, present, and so on) is likely beneficial, as well as varying word order (“SEO University” versus “University of SEO”).
 Excessive and contrived keyword repetition — “keyword stuffing” — however, could actually be perceived as spam.